 What else is in the box?

-Aside from a bag of screws, bolts and a pair of tweezers, the wheel comes supplied with those lovely looking Cube Controls stickers, and, there are duplicates on each sheet so you can change stickers of updating them if they become worn.
+Aside from a bag of screws, bolts and a pair of tweezers, the wheel comes supplied with those lovely looking Cube Controls stickers, and, there are duplicates on each sheet so you can change stickers or update them if they become worn.
 I tend not to use them myself (I commit the buttons I use to memory!) but they’re there if you want them.

 On the rearview (as you can a few photos from above) you get the new Cube Controls paddle shifters and 2 rotary encoders (one on each side of the wheel chassis).

 The paddles are really nice.
 The throw must be cammed in some way as the force required to activate them isn’t quite linear.
 It’s hard to describe unless you’ve used them, all I can say is they have such a satisfying tactile feel to them that the first time you use them, you’ll find yourself beaming.